 Long Distance Tips and Tricks

 When shooting long distance targets (especially those out past 1000 yards), precision is key.
-Even the smallest inconsistencies can have negative effects on accuracy that intensify with every yard of distance.
+Even the smallest inconsistencies can have negative effects that intensify with every yard of distance.
 Here are a few tips and tricks to help improve your long range shooting.

 Don’t Skimp on Your Scope